10 Common Causes of Data Loss

 - 12 percent occurs in restaurants

 On top of losing data, laptop theft also poses the threat of a data breach.
-In fact, stolen or lost devices accounted for over 40 percent of all data breaches from 2005 to 2015.
 If employees in your company store or access sensitive information on portable devices, you should have a means of remotely wiping data from those laptops or tablets.
 You should also ensure that crucial data stored on laptops is backed up to a safe location.

 For computers in your office building, ensure that they are kept in locked rooms that only employees authorized to use them have access to.
 When closing your business overnight, be sure to have a secure lock-up procedure so that you do not invite thieves to steal computers or other valuables.

 If your business uses laptops that contain valuable information, you should consider installing anti-theft software on these devices.
 This software allows you to track a laptop that has been stolen so that law enforcement may be able to retrieve the stolen device.
 Anti-theft software often includes the option of a remote wipe if there is valuable data stored on the laptop.

 Spilling coffee or water on your laptop or computer can cause a short circuit, making it difficult to recover your computer, let alone the data stored inside.
 If your computer somehow gets completely submerged, the situation is even moreserious.
 Sometimes a computer may seem to work fine after a spill, but the internal damage can have lasting effects that cause the computer to short circuit in the future.
 Acidic drinks, like coffee, pose a particular risk as they can corrode the inside of a computer if a spill is not cleaned up properly.